 Site Collection Administrator rights are required to connect to all Site Collections on your farm.
 This is recommended on both the source and the destination site collections in order to take advantage of all migration options.
 For more on this, click here.
 Remember that Site Owner and Site Collection administrator are two different roles.
 You can read more on the differences in this blog.

-Farm Administrator rights are recommended on both the source and destination Farm if you are migrating site collections from the Microsoft Office 365 web application.
+Farm Administrator rights are recommended on both the source and destination Farm if you are migrating site collections on the web application.
 If you are using SharePoint 2003, you must also have Site Owned permissions at both the source and destination of your migration.
 For more on this, click here.